GrantEdwards/fmspic/README.md

 isn't too version-specific.

-I use it with both the crrcsim RC airplane flight simulator, and the Heli-X RC helicopter/airplane flight simulator.
+I use it with both the crrcsim RC airplane flight simulator, and the Heli-X RC helicopter and airplane flight simulator.
 It provides a standard joystick device and should be usable with any application that uses the normal joystick API.